ICS491-Team-08/Team-Cokoa/README.md

 ### Landing Page:
 <img src="doc/landing.png" width="70%" height="70%">
-A landing page is the first page for users to interact with our website.
-It has buttons for log-in and sign-up.<br /><br />
+Landing page has information on the most basic features that users can utilize on our website.
+For better user experience, we have implemented carousel (Image slider) on our landing page so that users can simply view images with a brief explanation.<br /><br />

 ### Register Page:
 <img src="doc/up.png" width="70%" height="70%">